usr25/NoC/README.md

 # NoC

 An attempt at making a chess engine from scratch.
 Under active development.
-I haven't decided on a name, for the time being it is **NoC**.

 ### Warnings: